 Chapter 7.
 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
 This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. • Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 8.
-Ending your membership in the plan152 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 9.
-Legal notices Includes notices about governing law and about nondiscrimination.
+Ending your membership in the plan Chapter 9.
+Legal notices 173 Includes notices about governing law and about nondiscrimination.
 Chapter 10.
-Definitions of important words162 Explains key terms used in this booklet.
-Appendix 1.
-Multi-Language Interpreter Services 169
+Definitions of important words Appendix 1.
+Multi-Language Interpreter Services 186